srav001/katai/README.md

 #### Returns

 - `PrimitiveStore<InferedState>`: An object representing the created store.
-It includes the store name and a getter function for the store value.
+It includes the store name and the state for the store value.

 #### Usage Example